How is My SMARTScore (Credit Score) Calculated?

 All of these categories make up your overall score, which can range from 100 to 999.
 No one factor or incident determines it completely.
 The higher your score is, the less risky you are to lenders.
 By understanding what impacts your credit score, you can take steps to improve it.

 Your arrears history accounts for 25% of your score.
-This shows you have paid your credit accounts consistently and on time.
+This shows if you have paid your credit accounts consistently and on time.
 It also considers previous bankruptcies, collections, and delinquencies.
 The higher your proportion of on-time payments, the higher your score will be and vice versa.
 Every time you miss a payment, you negatively impact your score.
 Payments over 30 days late will usually be reported by your lender to a credit bureau and harm your scores.
 When it comes to your credit health, it is important to consider:

 1. how far behind you are on a bill payment